listingslab-software/listingslab/.github/ISSUE_TEMPLATE/story.md

 ---
-name: Agile Story
+name: Story
-about: Tell your story
+about: The smallest, easiest and most useful way to describe something in an agile compatible way
 title: CATEGORY >

 ---